-The Company undertakes financial services business through its Subsidiaries - Cholamandalam MS General Insurance Company Limited for general insurance business and Cholamandalam Investment and Finance Company Limited (and its subsidiaries) for lending operations, stock broking, depository and equity research services to retail, corporate and institutional clients and distribution of financial products like insurance, mutual funds, fixed deposits and bonds.
+The Company undertakes financial services business through its Subsidiaries - Cholamandalam MS General Insurance Company Limited for general insurance business and Cholamandalam Investment and Finance Company Limited for lending operations.
 Risk advisory services is carried out through a joint venture entity Cholamandalam MS Risk Services Limited.
 The Company and its Subsidiaries are together referred to as "the Group"

-The Consolidated Ind AS Financial Statements are presented in Indian Rupees which is also functional currency of the Group and all values are rounded to the nearest crore, except when otherwise indicated.
+The consolidated financial statements are presented in Indian Rupees which is also functional currency of the Group and all values are rounded to the nearest crore, except when otherwise indicated.

-The Consolidated Ind AS Financial Statements were authorised for issue in accordance with a resolution of the directors on May 14, 2021.
+The Consolidated Financial Statements were authorised for issue in accordance with a resolution of the directors on June 15, 2020.

-2. Basis of Consolidation
+Basis of Consolidation

-The Consolidated Ind AS Financial Statements comprise the financial statements of the Company, its subsidiaries (being the entities that it controls including de facto control) its Associate and Joint Venture as at March 31, 2021.
-Control is evidenced when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The Consolidated Financial Statements comprise the financial statements of the Company, its subsidiaries (being the entities that it controls (including de facto control) and its Associate and Joint Venture as at 31 March 2020.
+Control is evidenced when the

+Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.